itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-off-by-one.markdown

 This is another indication that `house of orange` is the technique we should use here - as it will allow us to set a fake file stream on certain `0x60` chunk on the heap.

-The binary also allows `freeing` a chunk by index. \
-Note there is no double free vulnerability here.
+The binary also allows `freeing` a chunk by index - however there is no double free vulnerability here.

 It also allows `editing` a chunk. \
 There is a check that the chunk wasn't freed, so there is no UAF bug here.

 Finally, it allows us to read the content of an allocated chunk (doesn't work for `freed` chunks).

-A very cool trick to trace the internal functions used by Malloc at glibc, is by executing the binary via: `ltrace -e \*alloc ./one_byte`
+A very cool trick to trace the internal functions used by Malloc at glibc, is by executing the binary via: `ltrace -e \*alloc ./one_byte`. \
+We can see allocations are performed via `calloc(1, 0x58)`. \
+It means chunks are initialized to zero, hence mitigated against "reuse attacks".

 ### Bug